Chain¶

 expected_parent_count: 5

-That's sasquatch's canonical demo: every settled cycle picks ONE
+That's the worked demo above: every settled cycle picks ONE of three

-of three payout vehicles AND contributes to the week's batched
+payout vehicles AND contributes to the week's batched payout.
+The two

-payout.
-The two enforcement matviews split the work:
+enforcement matviews split the work — _multi_xor_violation flags

 MerchantWeeklyPayoutBatch.